This post is sponsored by McDonald’s Canada. All views and opinions expressed represent my own.

 Finding Balance with the “Latte Factor”

 As I previously mentioned, the “Latte Factor” is absolutely real.
 Small daily purchases can add up to a big amount after a period of time, and that’s something we need to be more conscious of.
 But, the solution isn’t to deprive ourselves.
-The solution is to find some balance with our budgets and those small little joys in life.
+The solution is to find some balance between our budgets and those small little joys in life.

 For instance, I still love to buy myself a to-go coffee.
 Yes, even though I work from home, I love to leave the house and buy myself a coffee as a treat.
 That being said, I’ve got a new strategy so I can enjoy a coffee guilt-free while still being mindful of my budget: